gaspard-quenard/sibylsat/README.md

 docker run -it sibylsat
 ```

 This command starts the container and drops you into an interactive Bash shell inside the Docker environment, directly inside the `sibylsat` repository..
-From here, you can manually run SibylSat using the instructions provided in the previous sections.
+From here, you can manually run SibylSat using the instructions provided in `Usage` sections.

 ### Exiting the Docker Container